corda/corda/docs/source/tutorial-cordapp.rst

   * Windows: ``gradlew.bat deployNodes``

-  This will automatically build four pre-configured nodes with our CorDapp installed.
-These nodes are meant for local testing only
+  This will automatically build four nodes with our CorDapp already installed

 .. note:: CorDapps can be written in any language targeting the JVM.
-In our case, we've provided the example source in both Kotlin (``/kotlin-source/src``) and Java (``/java-source/src``) Since both sets of source files are functionally identical, we will refer to the Kotlin build throughout the documentation.
+In our case, we've provided the example source in both Kotlin (``/kotlin-source/src``) and Java (``/java-source/src``).
+Since both sets of source files are functionally identical, we will refer to the Kotlin version throughout the documentation.

-* After the build process has finished, you will see the newly-build nodes in the ``kotlin-source/build/nodes`` folder
+* After the build finishes, you will see the generated nodes in the ``kotlin-source/build/nodes`` folder

-  * There will be one folder generated for each node you built, plus a ``runnodes`` shell script (or batch file on Windows) to run all the nodes simultaneously
+  * There will be a folder for each generated node, plus a ``runnodes`` shell script (or batch file on Windows) to run all the nodes simultaneously

   * Each node in the ``nodes`` folder has the following structure:

     .. sourcecode:: none

         . nodeName
-        ├── corda.jar
+        ├── corda.jar              // The Corda node runtime.
-        ├── node.conf
+        ├── corda-webserver.jar    // The node development webserver.
-        └── cordapps
+        ├── node.conf              // The node configuration file.

-    ``corda.jar`` is the Corda runtime, ``cordapps`` contains our node's CorDapps, and the node's configuration is given by ``node.conf``
+        └── cordapps               // The node's CorDapps.

 Running the example CorDapp
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^